-Disclaimers: See Part 1
+Disclaimers: See Chapter 1

-Additional Note (Please Read):This tale is tied in with, Xena and Gabrielle, A Turn of Fate.
+Additional Note (Please read):This tale is tied in with, Xena & Gabrielle: A Turn of Fate.
 If you haven't read chapter 5 of that story, before reading this one.
 STOP!
-In the name of all that is holy, and do so now for goodness sakes.
-Both stories are important when it comes down to the full plot.
-Read and review please, I'm a bard that likes to be fed. ;-)
+In the name of all that is holy and do so now for goodness sakes.
+Both stories are important when it comes down to the full plot. ;-)